 With that in mind, the main aim of the FCA is to ensure that the code of conduct is fair and that all the firms in the UK operate accordingly.
 It is considered to be one of the most serious regulators not only in Europe but also in the World.

-Are you in doubt whether the fx brokerage you want to sign up with is FCA authorised or not ?
+Are you in doubt whether your chosen forex broker is on the list of FCA regulated brokers or not ?

 Here is the way to check it easily:

 - First of all, head to their website: https://register.fca.org.uk/

 - Type your brokerage name into “SEARCH by company, person product” field

 - In case you cannot find anything, check broker’s website as many of them have a business name that is different to their name on the website.
 For example famous XM broker is registred under their business name is Trading Point of Financial Instruments Ltd.

 - Didn’t find anything ?
 You might have been scammed.
 Just contact the FCA (see below details)

 - Also beware of the “clone companies” that are a big problem nowadays and clear sign of a forex scam.
 They seem to be FCA regulated forex brokers but in fact they are not.
 In fact they piggyback on other successful brands and mimick them.